The Celtic Soul Brothers

-"The Celtic Soul Brothers" (known as "The Celtic Soul Brothers (More Please)" on the album version) is a song written by Mickey Billingham, Jimmy Paterson and Kevin Rowland of Dexys Midnight Runners.
+"The Celtic Soul Brothers" (known as "The Celtic Soul Brothers (More, Please, Thank You)" on the album version) is a song by Dexys Midnight Runners, written by band members Mickey Billingham, Jimmy Paterson and Kevin Rowland.

 Background

-"The Celtic Soul Brothers" was first released by the band in March 1982 as a single and was also the first song on the band's 1982 album Too-Rye-Ay.
+"The Celtic Soul Brothers" was first released by Mercury Records in March 1982 as a single.
+It was also the first song on Dexys Midnight Runners' 1982 album Too-Rye-Ay.
 The song was the first song recorded and released by the revamped Dexys Midnight Runners' lineup, which added fiddle players Helen O'Hara, Steve Brennan and Roger MacDuff and bassist Giorgio Kilkenny.
-Reflecting the revised lineup, the song's instruments feature mandolins and violins rather than the horn fanfares featured in the group's earlier work.
-The song was inspired by 1960s soul music, and co-writer Billingham has stated that The Whispers' song "Needle in a Haystack" was a particular influence, accounting for "The Celtic Soul Brothers'" unusual melody.
-Co-writer and Dexys Midnight Runners' lead singer Rowland has stated that the song was about him and Dexys' trombone player Paterson; Rowland being Irish and Paterson being Scottish.
+Reflecting the revised lineup, the song features mandolins and violins rather than the horn fanfares featured in the group's earlier work.
+The song was inspired by 1960s soul music, and co-writer Mickey Billingham has stated that The Whispers' song "Needle in a Haystack" was a particular influence, accounting for "The Celtic Soul Brothers"'s unusual melody.
+Co-writer and Dexys Midnight Runners lead singer Kevin Rowland has stated that the song was about him and Dexys Midnight Runners trombone player Big Jimmy Paterson, Rowland being Irish and Paterson being Scottish.
 Rowland also stated the song expresses his devotion to the band.

+Critical reception

-Author Richard White calls the song "a stand aside, effervescent statement."
+Author Richard White called the song "a stand aside, effervescent statement."
 Critic Ned Raggett of Allmusic referred to the song as a highlight of Too-Rye-Ay.
-Ira Robbins of Trouser Press refers to the song as "jolly, rollicking jug band fare."
+Ira Robbins of Trouser Press referred to the song as "jolly, rollicking jug band fare."
 Author Simon Reynolds called the song "a manifesto of a single."
 Julie Burchill of New Musical Express remarked that although the song is intended to sound ethnically Celtic, it sounds more like a "Redcoat romp."
-Author Maury Dean claims that this song was an inspiration for Roddy Doyle's 1987 novel The Commitments, which was later made into a 1991 film by the same title.
+Author Maury Dean claimed that this song was an inspiration for Roddy Doyle's 1987 novel The Commitments, which was made into a 1991 film.